pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 You'll notice that both of them take the `TwitterApi` -- _which is provided in the separate module_ -- and both are using the user field which comes in through the constructor.
 Once the `TwitterModule` is added to the graph, Dagger will create an association between the provider methods and the `TwitterApi` type found in `NetworkModule`.
 This way, when Dagger uses for example the `provideTweeter` method, it follows the transitive dependencies, and resolve them first.
 It will find a `TwitterApi` first and then follow in turn its transitive dependencies, ultimately until it gets to the very leaf nodes of the graph which no longer require dependencies to instantiate.

-Given that `TwitterApi` is annotated with `@Singleton`, once Dagger uses `provideTimeline` method it will reuse the retained instance which was created for `provideTweeter`.
+Given that `TwitterApi` is annotated with `@Singleton`, once Dagger uses `provideTimeline` method it will reuse the retained instance which was created using `provideTweeter`.

 ### Requesting Dependencies